-Often thought of as a gateway instrument into playing the electric guitar or bass guitar, the humble uke is far more than that.
-There are ukuleles on the market that can easily cost the same as some high-end guitars.
-If you're interested in either starting to learn the ukulele or upgrading your existing uke, we can help.
+Many see the uke as merely a gateway instrument into playing the guitar or bass, but in reality, it's far more than that.
+There are ukuleles on the market that can easily cost the same as some high-end guitars, and serious players can really make this tiny instrument sing.

 Best ukuleles: Our top picks